PulsarHRI/pulsarhri.github.io/docs/index.md

 * Run example scripts provided in the examples/ directory.
 * Integrate the API into your own applications or research workflows.

-If you encounter any issues, please refer to the Troubleshooting section in the documentation or open an issue in this repository.
+If you encounter any issues, please open an issue in this repository [project repository](https://github.com/PulsarHRI/pulsarhri.github.io).